Skip to content

 Note

 2. Run your build script.
-You can streamline the whole process by including the above steps in build.sh.
-For help, please contact us.
+You can streamline the whole process by including the above steps in a build.sh file.
+For help, please contact us at support@3forge.com.